efkanator/Barony/Spelunking for Trouble/readme.txt

         Map-Attribute:           Labyrinth
         IsImplemented:           Yes
         Quantity of Generations: 4
-        Quantity of Modules:     10
+        Quantity of Modules:     12
-        Secret Stages:           0
+        Secret Stages:           1
-        Has boss stage:          No
+        Has boss stage:          Yes
         Discription:             A desolate valley full of sand, scorpions and traps.
 Oh my, oh so many traps.
 Like look alive-stay frosty-be careful-think before you tread-many traps.
 Let's hope you'll learn to disarm them!
 Or